• Skip to main content

 • All-Purpose Flour – For best results, sift your flour before measuring and use a scale to get the most accurate result.

-1 Cream butter and sugars together in a large bowl, until sugars are dissolved.
-Beat in eggs one at a time and add vanilla.
+Step 1: Cream butter and sugars together in a large bowl until sugars are dissolved.
+Beat in the eggs one at a time, then add the vanilla.

-2. In a separate bowl combine flour, cornstarch, baking soda, and salt.
-Add to butter mixture.
+Step 2: In a separate bowl, combine flour, cornstarch, baking soda, and salt.
+Add to the butter mixture.

-3. Stir until combined.
+Step 3: Stir until combined.
 Stir in crushed pretzels.
-Use about 1 TB of dough, roll each ball around a Rolo, completely sealing the candy inside the dough.
+Use about 1 tablespoon of dough, roll each ball around a Rolo, completely sealing the candy inside the dough.

-5. Bake for 8-11 minutes until the edges are lightly brown.
+Bake for 8-11 minutes until the edges are lightly browned.
 Allow to cool on the cookie sheet for 5 minutes and then cool completely on a wire rack.

 What if I don’t have Cornstarch